Kansas State Wildcats football: Snyder's return (2009–2018)

 In 2013, after completing the regular season with a 7–5 record, the Kansas State Wildcats returned for a bowl game for the fourth straight year, were selected to play in the 2013 Buffalo Wild Wings Bowl and played the Michigan Wolverines.
 Winning this game, Kansas State snapped a five-game bowl losing streak, beating Michigan in the Buffalo Wild Wings Bowl, 31–14.
+On January 31, 2013, it was announced that Snyder's contract was extended through the 2017 season.
 In 2014, the Wildcats were led to a 9–3 record by Snyder with losses to Auburn of the SEC, Baylor and TCU, finishing third in the Big 12.
 The Wildcats had been ranked in all polls with the highest ranking in the new College Football Playoff rankings at number 7.
 Kansas State became bowl eligible after winning its sixth game against Texas on October 25.
 The No. 11 Wildcats were invited to the Alamo Bowl where they fell to No. 14 UCLA in San Antonio, Texas, 40–35.

+On December 2, 2018, Bill Snyder announced his second retirement from coaching college football.
+The turnaround of the Kansas State football program between Snyder's initial arrival in 1989 and second retirement in 2018 is widely regarded as one of the most remarkable in college football history.
+He retired as the twentieth-winningest head coach in college football history.
+Snyder finished his career with Kansas State with 215 victories and two Big 12 championships.
+He has accounted for over 40 percent of Kansas State's all-time wins as of the completion of the 2018 season.

 Chris Klieman era (2019–present)

-Following Bill Snyder's decision to retire, North Dakota State head coach Chris Klieman was announced as the new head football coach in December 2018.
-Klieman exceeded expectations in his first season, leading the Wildcats to an 8–5 record which included a CFP rank as high as No. 20, a win over No. 5 Oklahoma, and a Liberty Bowl berth.

-During the 2020–2021 season, Chris Klieman led Kansas State to a 4–6 season and 4–5 in the Big 12, which is good for 7th in the Big 12 standings.
-The 2020–2021 season was shortened by Covid.